larioj/plan9port/NOTES.md

 Fix Man Links
 -------------
+When I click on a man link like 9p(1) the paths to the sources at the end of page are incorrect.
+For example it shows `/src/cmd/9p.c` instead of `/usr/local/plan9/src/cmd/9p.c`.
+I would like to fix this to show the path of the real sources.

-Looking at the plumb rules (`9p read plumb/rules`) we see that they are being gerenerated by the rule:
+Looking at the plumb rules (`9p read plumb/rules`) we see that man pages are being gerenerated by the rule:

 ```text
 type	is	text